andresmaopal/Excel_to_LakeFormation_permissions/README.md

   * **Example:** "database_name" or "s3://bucket/table"

 * **TargetPrincipals**
-  * Any IAM Principal: User, Role, Organization or Organization Unit to set permissions, to specify more than one use comma separation:
+  * Any IAM Principal: User, Role, Organization or Organization Unit to set permissions, to specify more than one use comma separation

-  Values:
+  * **Values**:
   * **roleName** for set a role name
   * **u:UserName** for set a user name
   * **a:AccountID** for set an Account ID